 - Next to the Sound icon, select your AirPods as Output Sound.

 Airpods Pro Connected But No Sound Android

-- Make sure your AirPods Both the Left and Right airpods are charged enought.
-Keep both the Left and Right AirPods in to charging case, Keep on charge at least 15 to 30 minutes on direct wall plug.
+- Make sure your AirPods Both the Left and Right airpods are charged enough.
+Keep both the Left and Right AirPods in the charging case; keep them on charge for at least 15 to 30 minutes on the direct wall plug.

-- Hard Reset your AirPods then try to pair with your Android mobile: To Hard Reset your AirPods Pro, Keep both the AirPods in to Charging case and Press & Hold on Back button of the charging case until the amber light flash out.
-Now, Open Bluetooth on Android mobile and Go to Bluetooth settings and Tap on AirPods name to Pair.
-You will get Connected message. and also enable, Airpods Enable for Audio call.
+- Hard Reset your AirPods, then try to pair them with your Android mobile: Too Hard Reset your AirPods Pro, Keep both the AirPods in the Charging case and Press and hold on the Back button of the charging case until the amber light flashes out.
+Now, Open Bluetooth on Android mobile, Go to Bluetooth settings and Tap on AirPods name to Pair.
+You will get a Connected message.
+And also enable, Airpods for Audio calls.

-- Restart your Android Mobile/Tablets. and Try again.
+- Restart your Android Mobile/Tablet. and Try again.